surveysolutions/docs/content/headquarters/config/standalone-server-errors.md

 This error message may be seen at the data export page and is rare.
 It signals about a situation, which was unanticipated and the Survey Solutions export service didn't manage to produce the data export file.
 It is not possible to say what exactly went wrong simply from this error message.
-Instead the application log files must be inspected as they would contain evidence of what step of the export has failed and what was the unexpected situation.
-This technical information is accessible to the IT-personnel (person administrating the server) and is not published on the data export page.
+Instead the server administrator should review the <A href="#logs">server logs</A> and if not able to identify the problem independently, contact support.
 Users in the role of Headquarters should notify their server administrator regarding the occurrence of this error.

-The administrator will find the necessary logs in the <TT>Logs</TT> subfolder of the folder where the Survey Solutions is installed.
-The log files are organized by date to simplify locating the necessary files.
-They are text files, so the administrators can read them to try to identify the error themselves, or to inspect the information being sent if there are any privacy concerns.

 <FONT color="red">8.
 "ReferenceError: google is not defined."</FONT>